Korotana/Automated-System-Health-Check-and-Optimization-Tool/README.md

     Uses a try-catch block to handle exceptions during script execution.
     Logs errors and displays them in red for immediate attention.

+## Steps to Run the Script:

+#### Save the Script:
+Save the script as
+    AutomatedSystemHealthTool.ps1.

+#### Run PowerShell as Administrator:
+Right-click on the Windows Start button → Click PowerShell (Admin).

+#### Enable Script Execution:
+Run the command:
+Set-ExecutionPolicy RemoteSigned
+Confirm with Y if prompted.
+    Set-ExecutionPolicy RemoteSigned
+#### Execute the Script:
+Navigate to the folder containing the script.
+    Run:

+    .\AutomatedSystemHealthTool.ps1

+#### Review Logs:

+Check the Logs folder in the script's directory for detailed logs.

+#### Required Modules:

+Install the PSWindowsUpdate module for Windows Update functionality:

+    Install-Module -Name PSWindowsUpdate -Force -SkipPublisherCheck